MaaAssistantArknights/maa-cli/README-EN.md

 params = { stage = "1-7" }
 ```

 With default strategy, if multiple variants are matched, only the first one will be used.
-And if the condition is not given, the variant will always be matched,
+And if the condition is not given, the variant will always be matched.
 So you can put a variant without condition at the end of variants.

 The strategy of matching variants can be changed by `strategy` field: